 Virginia, many with acute and unique legal needs related to their military service

 or return to civilian life.
-In the VAC, students will have the opportunity to represent
+In the clinic, students will have the opportunity to represent

 West Virginia veterans in litigation before administrative agencies and courts